 Upgrade vs. Prototype Fight: In the series this trope turns up several times: Alex Mercer (upgrade) vs. Elizabeth Greene (prototype) and Alex Mercer (prototype) vs. Supreme Hunter (upgrade) in the original game, and Alex Mercer (prototype) vs. James Heller (upgrade) in Prototype 2.

 Video Game Cruelty Potential: The sheer number of ways you can take people down in this game is staggering, but the craziest has to be shifting into a soldier, accusing another soldier of being you, and watching him get shot to death.
 If you're bored, just get a tank and aim it at some civilians.

-Video Game Cruelty Punishment: Completely and utterly avoided.
-It doesn't matter whether civilians are just collateral damage or you're going on a rampage and killing all of them that you can on purpose, you aren't punished.
+Video Game Cruelty Punishment: Very downplayed.
+It doesn't matter whether civilians are just collateral damage or you're going on a rampage and killing all of them that you can on purpose, all that will happen is the military will turn up... which you can swat aside like flies.
 Most of your "helpers" during the main quest don't seem to realize the carnage that Alex creates.
 Dana is genuinely shocked upon learning that Alex routinelyconsumes people.

 Villainous Breakdown: As the situation continues to escalate, Colonel Taggart starts to lose his cool.
 By the end of the game, he's abandoned Blackwatch and is trying to flee Manhattan in a terrified panic.
 Then again, he is kinda hunted by a completely insane Person of Mass Destruction, AKA Alex "cut a tank in two with one hit from a BFS that grew from his own fucking arm" Mercer.